zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_small.rst

 Introduction
 ************

-The capabilities and resources may dramatically vary on different IoT devices.
-Some IoT devices may have very limited memory resource.
-The program on those devices should keep small memory footprint and basic functionalities.
-On the other hand, some devices may consist of more memory and extended storage, to support stronger software capabilities.

-Diverse IoT use cases also require different levels of security and requirements on device resource.
-For example, use cases require different cipher capabilities.
-Selecting cipher suites can be sensitive to memory footprint on devices with constrained resource.

-Trusted Firmware-M (TF-M) defines 3 general profiles, Profile Small, Profile Medium and Profile Large, to provide different levels of security to fit diverse device capabilities and use cases.
-Each profile specifies a predefined list of features, targeting typical use cases with specific hardware constraints.
-Profiles can serve as reference designs, based on which developers can continue further development and configurations, according to use case.

 As one of the TF-M Profiles, TF-M Profile Small (Profile S) consists of lightweight TF-M framework and basic Secure Services to keep smallest memory footprint, supporting fundamental security features on devices with ultra